SU-SWS/template_warehouse/jira_templates_md/qa_request_template.md

 ### Links to items to review
-This can be links to mockups, a site, or specific pages or items on a site.
+Add links to mockups, a site, or specific pages or items on a site.

 ### Scope

-Is this to check specific work, or for a whole site or release?
+For example, is this to check specific work, or for a whole site or release?

-### Related Jira ticket(s) or PR(s):
+### Related Links:
+Add links to related tickets, PRs, documents, sites, etc.?

 ### Release version, expected time and date:
 What is the release version, or date and time for this effort?

-#### Tools and techniques to use:
+### Tools and techniques to use:
+Any special tools or techniques to consider?

 ### Other information
 ---